Mont Blanc glacier could melt, collapse, experts warn | DW | 25.09.2019

 Travel restrictions at Mont Blanc

-The Planpincieux glacier is located in the Alps on the Grande Jorasses peak of the Mont Blank mountain range surrounded by Italy, France and Switzerland.
+The Planpincieux glacier is located in the Alps on the Grande Jorasses peak of the Mont Blanc mountain range surrounded by Italy, France and Switzerland.

 Read more: France restricts access to Mont Blanc to combat overcrowding